 Esther is the homeroom teacher for our Acacia Village (2-3 years).
 Esther has taught in both Kenyan and international educational settings for the last 11 years.
 Her nurturing, energetic and caring nature complements her passion for child-centered learning with young children, fueling her commitment to providing a loving and developmentally sound foundation of learning.
 Along with her Montessori training, Esther has completed Kindermusik online, receiving all of the available music badges.
 Some of her passions are: music, drama, reading, traveling, cooking and board games.

-Berit has a Diploma in Early Childhood Development and is in her final year of completing her Bachelors Degree in Education.
+Berit has a Diploma in Early Childhood Development and a Bachelors Degree in Education.
 Berit loves travelling and has been fortunate enough to teach English in Mexico, au-pair in Germany and look after her niece in the heart of the Kenyan bush.
-Berit has been a teacher for 4 years, starting her journey at the German kindergarten in Cape Town, South Africa.
-At Woodland Star, Berit is a co-teacher in the Mugumo Village.
+Berit has been a teacher for 6 years, starting her journey at the German kindergarten in Cape Town, South Africa.
+At Woodland Star, Berit is the homeroom teacher for our Moringa Village.
 Berit loves gardening, and enjoys being active, pursuing hobbies like jogging, hiking, riding her mountain bike, and traveling.

 Racheal has worked with Early Years at Woodland Star since its beginning in 2013, and is currently a co-teacher in the Acacia Village (2-3 years).
 She has a certificate from the Kindergarten Headmistresses’ Association at the Aga Khan Nursery.
 Her hobbies include being with children, traveling, singing, and reading.